 Athletics is often used synonymously with any sporting activity, but in most cases, athletics refers primarily to track-and-field events that involve running, jumping or throwing.
-Those athletic events are most closely associated with the Olympics, but competition in these sports is held at the youth level, high school, college, and professional ranks all year round throughout the world.
+Those athletic events are most closely associated with the Olympic Games, but competition in these sports is held at the youth level, high school, college, and professional ranks all year round throughout the world.

-The Ancient Greeks
+The Ancient Olympic Games

-The first Olympics in ancient Greece go back at least as far as the eighth or ninth century B.C.
+The first Ancient Greek Olympics in ancient Greece go back at least as far as the eighth or ninth century B.C.
 While such sports as boxing and equestrian events were included, most of the events were those now classified under athletics or track and field.
-They included running, jumping, discus and the javelin.
+They included common track events like running, both sprints and long distance running, jumping, discus and the javelin.
 Those four, plus wrestling, made up the pentathlon.

-The Modern Olympics
+The Modern Olympic Games

 School curricula included athletics and in 1896, the first Modern Olympics were held in Athens, Greece.
-Events included the 100-meters, 400 meters, 800 meters, 1,500 meters, 110-meter hurdles, pole vault, discus, shot put, javelin, long jump, triple jump and high jump.
+Events included the 100-meters, 400 meters, 800 meters, and 1,500 meter foot race, 110-meter hurdles, pole vault, discus, shot put, javelin, long jump, triple jump and high jump.
 Fourteen nations were represented.

-Growth of Athletics
+Growth of World Athletics

-After the 1896 Olympics, the popularity of athletics, or rather, a revival of athletic competition, took place around the world.
+After the 1896 Olympics, the popularity of athletics, or rather, a revival of athletic international competition, took place around the world.
 National athletics federations from 17 countries got together to form an international governing body and in 1912, the International Amateur Athletic Federation was born.

 21st Century Organization